Ted Griffin (orca capturer): Seattle Marine Aquarium

 Griffin owned the Seattle Marine Aquarium on the Elliott Bay waterfront in Seattle, which opened in 1962 and was originally known as the Seattle Public Aquarium (not to be confused with the contemporary Seattle Aquarium).
 Namu was only the third orca ever captured and was the first to perform and swim with a person for audiences.
 Namu survived just over one year in captivity and died in his pen on July 9, 1966.
 Griffin also captured the original Shamu in 1965 and leased (and eventually sold) her to SeaWorld in San Diego.
 Altogether, Griffin and his partner Don Goldsberry captured and sold about 30 orcas in and around Puget Sound between 1965 and 1972.
 They charged buyers $20,000 to $25,000 per captured orca.
-Their largest capture took place in August 1970, when they netted most of all three pods of the Southern Resident orca population.
-When activists attempted to cut the nets, four animals drowned, included three calves.
+Their largest capture took place in August 1970, when they netted most of all three pods of the southern resident orca population.
+When activists attempted to cut the nets, four animals drowned, including three calves.
 Griffin and Goldsberry attempted to conceal the deaths by weighting and sinking the bodies, but months later the carcasses washed up.
-This operation also resulted in the capture of the orca Lolita, who is currently kept in Miami and has been subject of petitions and legal actions to retire her to more natural life conditions.
+This operation also resulted in the capture of the orca Lolita, who died in captivity in Miami on August 18, 2023, and has been subject of petitions and legal actions to retire her to more natural life conditions.